Banners, lights as Japan hails MVP award for baseballer Ohtani

 "After all, who knows when you might be able to see the next Ohtani in a game right here?" he said.

-(Additional reporting by Daiki Iga, Rocky Swift and Akiko Okamoto; Editing by Michael Perry)
+(Additional reporting by Daiki Iga, Rocky Swift and Akiko Okamoto; Editing by Michael Perry and Christian Radnedge)

 ((elaine.lies@thomsonreuters.com; +81-3-4563-2748; Reuters Messaging: elaine.lies@thomsonreuters.com))